 There is even a hard to find early powder box made in the shape of La Boule, and made with papier mache.

-Other bottles you will commonly find are the tall rectangular or shorter square shaped clear glass bottles that hold the colognes, eau de parfums and eau de toilettes.
+Other bottles you will commonly find are the tall rectangular or shorter square shaped clear glass bottles, the "flacons carre," that hold the colognes, eau de parfums and eau de toilettes.
 These bottles were made in France by Verreries Brosse.
 The earlier bottles have either a black glass or bakelite stopper, and later black plastic, impressed with the Lanvin logo.
 Some bottles have a simple gold foil label others can be found with either a red or black label.

 It is also possible to find dusting powder, bath oil, perfume mist, talc, Eau de Lanvin My Sin, and soap online.